oren/aws-solution-architect-associate/cloud-guru.md

 * Volumes restored from encrypted snapshots are encypted automatically.
 * Sharing snapshot is possible only if they are unencrypted.
 They can be shared with other AWS accounts or made public.

+**Question:** is it possible to perform actions on an existing Amazon EBS Snapshot?.
+Yes, through he AWS APIs, CLI, and AWS Console.

 ### Lab - Encrypt Root Device Volume and create an AMI
 * First you need to have EC2.
 Stop it and go to 'Volumes'.
 Create a snapshot from that EBS Volume.
 * Copy it to different region and encrypt it. create image (AMI) from the EBS snapshot.